tgmars/hangmango/readme.md

 A hardcoded list of default words to be selected from for a game of Hangmango includes `apple hello laminate sorcerer willow`, to expand this list the contents of the included `wordlist.txt` should be edited.
 It must contain newline separated words.
 The default contents of `wordlist.txt` is `here these are extra words for hangman tangible tarantula fantastic`.

 ### Security
 Whilst there is no protection against MiTM attacks until encryption is implemented, data validation has been considered in the development of both the client and server.
 Messages must match regex identifiers, messages greater than specified buffers (at the server) result in errors that are handled gracefully, and information of server operation is logged and verbosely presented to STDOUT.
+Encryption is a work in progress and is documented under the Encryption header below.

 ### Architecture
 Hangmango uses a ClientManager struct and Golang's concept of channels to 'register' and 'unregister' clients from the server.
 A channel allows us to manipulate data in a concurrency safe manner within Goroutines.
 Upon receipt of a valid `START GAME` message, a new client object is created.
 Within that client object, a hangman game state is created and associated with the current connection.